maytees/council/src/content/articles/legal/terms.md

 ## 9. Governing Law

-These terms are governed by [State/Country] law, without regard to conflicts of law principles.
+These terms are governed by Virginia law, without regard to conflicts of law principles.

 ## 10. Contact Information

 For questions about these terms:
 - Email: legal@council.com
-- Mail: [Physical Address]
+- Mail: XYZ Street
-- Phone: [Phone Number]
+- Phone: 123-456-7890